What Is Florida 14 Day Accident Law and How Does It Work?

 Florida is one of those 12 states that abide by a non-tort-based system.
 Florida car accident laws clearly instruct the victims of auto accidents to file their claim with their insurer within 14 days of the accident.

 Every driver in the state is strictly instructed to purchase car insurance.
-In case of a car accident, a victim must turn to these policies for availing the benefits of the medical cost and damages caused after the crash.
+In a case of a car accident, the injured parties file claims against the policy for the benefits of the medical cost and damages caused after the crash.